 I was born and raised in Red Deer, Alberta, Canada, before crossing the border to attend college at Brigham Young University – Idaho in 2003.
 I graduated with a degree in Communications (with a broadcasting emphasis, although I veered more towards the realm of video production than actual news broadcasting).
 Throughout the course of my studies, I took a wide range of classes, including English literature and theater.

 As a freshman I took a creative writing class, and that’s where I first started writing not just for fun, but for purpose.
-Later on down the line I took a screenwriting class, where I learned how to write for the screen.
-I took a host of theater classes as well, including reader’s theater, some acting, and storytelling.
-It was there I got into improv comedy and the art of traditional (verbal) storytelling.
+Later on down the line I took a screenwriting class, where I began learning how to write for the silver screen.
+I took a host of theater classes as well, including reader’s theater, acting, and storytelling.
+It was there I got into improv comedy and the art of traditional (oral) storytelling.
 You could say that all my classes were based around telling stories, as English, theater, and even video production all center around creating an engaging narrative.

 Halfway through grad school I started writing for pleasure again.
 It was a welcome break from writing my thesis (a very arduous process, even if it was about the sport they play in heaven – rugby), and it most certainly flowed better.
 Before I would graduate with my masters degree, I would complete two more novels.

 While attending graduate school, I met a wonderful woman and somehow convinced her to marry me.
 Eleven months after our wedding, we welcomed our first child – a sweet, baby boy – into our family.
 Now we have another little dude among our ranks, and the joy is never ceasing (nor is the chaos).
 My wife and children are my light and my strength, and the best family I could ever ask for.